-- ➤ Given the relatively small number of cases heard by the Tribunal each year, the Tribunal uses part-time members and employs single presiding officer decision-making wherever permitted under the Statutory Powers Procedure Act, both of which have proven to be cost effective. - ➤ The Ontario Labour Relations Board recently implemented an e-filing system which includes the PEHT.
+Given the relatively small number of cases heard by the Tribunal each year, the Tribunal uses part-time members and employs single presiding officer decision-making wherever permitted under the Statutory Powers Procedure Act, both of which have proven to be cost effective.

+The Ontario Labour Relations Board recently implemented an e-filing system which includes the PEHT.
 The Tribunal's Forms and Rules were modernized as part of the e-filing project and parties are now able to electronically submit forms, documents and other material which allows for greater accessibility to the PEHT.
-Subject to expenditure restraints, the PEHT website will be reviewed and modernized in 2019/20 to better assist its community and to meet AODA requirements as of 2021.
+The electronic filing system ensured the Tribunal was able to remain open and continued to operate throughout the pandemic to date.
+The PEHT website is currently being modernized in 2020/21 to better assist its community and to provide greater accessibility.
+The project was slightly delayed due to the challengers presented by the pandemic but is now underway and expected completion is early 2021.